 Tinder also has a swipe-up mechanic that has been newly introduced.
 Swiping up on a profile is a way to super like a profile.

 A super like is a way to stand out compared to other profiles.
-For instance, if a real pretty girl or a handsome comes across your profile, there’s a good chance you and hundreds of other people have swiped right on them.
+For instance, if a really pretty girl or a handsome comes across your profile, there’s a good chance you and hundreds of other people have swiped right on them.
 It’s then up to that pretty/handsome user to find yours through every profile.

 These super likes are only available in limited quantities.
 Each user is given a free super like a day.
 If you want to have more super likes, you must pay to get more.